-The Biosecurity Bill 2012 has powers and tools to provide for more robust environmental biosecurity but is limited by inadequate institutional arrangements and deficient decision-making and review processes.
+The Biosecurity Bill 2014 has powers and tools to provide for more robust environmental biosecurity but is limited by inadequate institutional arrangements and deficient decision-making and review processes.

-There are environmental advances.
+There are environmental advances

 The inclusion of the Biodiversity Convention in the Objects provides the direct legal basis for measures to "prevent the introduction of, control or eradicate those alien species which threaten ecosystems, habitats or species" (Article 8(h)).
 A national system for regulating the discharge of ballast water and sediment is a clear advance.
-Other powers and tools such as control orders and biosecurity zones can be applied for environmental benefit
+Other powers and tools such as control orders and biosecurity zones can be applied for environmental benefit.

-The decision-making model is flawed.
+Flawed decision-making model

-In opposition to recommendations by the 2008 Beale review, the Biosecurity Bill maintains biosecurity functions within the Department of Agriculture, Fisheries and Forestry (DAFF) rather than establishing an independent statutory authority.
-Instead of the recommended expert biosecurity commission and independent director, most decisions are to be made by the Director of Biosecurity, who is also the Secretary of DAFF and has potentially conflicting roles in trade and industry promotion.
+In opposition to recommendations by the 2008 Beale review, the Biosecurity Bill maintains biosecurity functions within the Department of Agriculture rather than establishing an independent statutory authority.
+Instead of the recommended expert biosecurity commission and independent director, most decisions are to be made by the Director of Biosecurity, who is also the Secretary of Agriculture and has potentially conflicting roles in trade and industry promotion.